Read to find out ways you can treat your painful cracked heels, right under your own roof.

 Coconut oil is a great oil for treating dry skin and fungal infections.
 It is a great moisturizer as it helps to smooth down the skin and also helps the skin to retain all the moisture.
 It is blessed with antibacterial properties that help treat cracked heels faster than any other oil.
 Massage some oil on your feet every night to treat the painful cracks.
 Repeat this remedy every night to maintain consistency.

 Just like coconut oil, you can also use vegetable oil to treat the cracks.
-Shea butter also works great as a moisturizer.
+Shea body butter also works great as a moisturizer.
 You can apply some on your heels and toes before bedtime.

 Once you have treated your heels well, make sure to not let them crack again.
 Follow some basic rules to prevent your heels from cracking.